drublic/css-modal/README.md

 ### Markup

-You need to include the markup and content for modals in you website.
+You need to include the markup and content for modals in your website.
 This has a positive effect on SEO.
 The example code:

 	<section class="semantic-content" id="modal-text" tabindex="-1"